Rahul9134-glitc/project2/README.md

-# actually i am new in github and i sure i master in git thankyou ..
+# actually i am new in github and i sure i master in git thankyou .. - button